Park Ranger - City of Vancouver

-- Some knowledge of first aid, fire watch and traffic control practices and procedures.
+- Some knowledge of first aid, fire watch, animal control and traffic control practices and procedures.

 - Ability to provide advice, assistance, information and direction to a variety of park users in a concise, courteous and tactful manner in sometimes difficult circumstances.

 - Ability to walk and/or ride a bicycle long distances and work under varying weather conditions.